george-studenko/100_Days_of_ML_Code/README.md

 Here you can find a very useful [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary/)

+## Day 29 : Oct 28, 2018

+**Today's Progress** : Trying to understand how to feed my RNN with the Image Feature maps and Captions at the same time, so far what I understood is that first I need to feed my LSTM with the feature maps and then feed the next LSTM with the captions, but it is still giving me some errors, working on a solution.
+Update: Apparently I need to concatenate the embeddings with the features unsqueezed like this before sending it to the LSTM cell ```torch.cat((features.unsqueeze(1), embeddings), 1)```

+**Thoughts**: I'm getting some CUDNN errors at the moment, even with fewer batches something might be wrong in my network architecture.
+Now trying to figure out why concatenating the inputs is the way to go.

 ## Day 28 : Oct 27, 2018

 **Today's Progress** : Went through the Lesson 5 of FAST.AI about collaborative filtering, learning more about PyTorch modules and what pytorch squeeze does and how to properly use reshape, and got some practice with scikit learn

-**Thoughts**: While I've been working with PyTorch for a while there still a lot to learn, I will get in more depth about PyTorch in the comming days.
+**Thoughts**: While I've been working with PyTorch for a while there still a lot to learn, I will get in more depth about PyTorch in the coming days.

 ## Day 27 : Oct 26, 2018